Updated: 17th October 2019

 The Giant Fathom we review here is a hardtail mountain bike that comes in two different flavours.
 The Fathom 29 is a modern cross-country bike that combines fast-rolling 29” wheels with dialled XC geometry which makes it fast uphill and capable on the descents.
 The Fathom 27.5” rolls on smaller wheels but has slacker angles and more suspension travel which make it more confident on technical descents.

-The Fathom is aimed firmly at trail riders who want to take on more challenging trails than traditional XC hardtails were designed for.
-With short stems, wide handlebars, tubeless tyres and a dropper post this is a bike that is ready for some serious trail fun straight out of the box.
+With short stems, wide handlebars, tubeless tyres and dropper posts both these bikes are ready for some serious trail fun straight out of the box.
 Prices around the £1,000 mark make the Fathom an affordable alternative to a full suss MTB.

-ALUXX SL-Grade aluminium is the highest quality alloy that Giant use fro their MTBs.
-This state-of-the-art material is made from 6061 aluminium alloy and delivers best-in-class strength-to-weight ratio.
+Both the 27.5” and 29” wheeled bikes are made from the same ALUXX SL-Grade aluminium alloy.
+Offering best-in-class strength to weight ratios this is the highest grade of alloy that Giant use for their MTBs.
 The tubes are formed and butted to keep things lightweight and deliver a high-performance ride quality.
-Internal cable routing keeps the lines nice and clean, while the low stand-over height is great for those challenging sections.
+Internal cable routing keeps the lines nice and clean, while the low standover height is great for those challenging sections.